-Areas surveyed will be those with a known presence of invasive biosecurity matter throughout the landscape and in catchments adjacent to areas identified on previous year's programs to ensure continuity of historical control work.
+Areas surveyed will be those with a known presence of invasive biosecurity matter in the upper catchment areas and in suburbs adjacent to areas identified on previous year's programs to ensure continuity of historical control work.
+The catchment management approach is consistent with the Sunshine Coast Council Local Government Area Biosecurity Plan 2017 goals.